chocolatey-community/chocolatey-packages-template/README.md

 So for best visibility, enjoying the ease of using AppVeyor, and for a nice report of results, we recommend AU over Ketarin.
 You also don't need to deal with templates as AU works directly with the xml/ps1 files to do replacement.

+### Adapting your current source repository to this source repository template

+You want to bring in all of your packages into the proper folders.
+We suggest using some sort of diffing tool to look at the differences between your current solution and this solution and then making adjustments to it.
+Pay special attention to the setup folder.

+1. Bring over the following files to your package source repository:
+ * `au\*.*`
+ * `automatic\README.md`
+ * `icons\README.md`
+ * `ketarin\README.md`
+ * `ketarin\_KetarinChocolateyTemplate.xml`
+ * `manual\README.md`
+ * `ops\*.*`
+ * `setup\*.*`
+ * `appveyor.yml`
+1. Inspect the following file and add the differences:
+ * `.gitignore`

+### Use Both Methodologies

+The way this source repository is designed, you can use both AU and Ketarin/ChocolateyPackageUpdater together.
+This is especially helpful when migrating existing packages from one methodology to the other.

+### Migrating existing Ketarin packages to AU

+1. Add an update.ps1 to the package folder and determine how to update the package using [AU's instructions](https://github.com/majkinetor/au#creating-the-package-updater-script).
+1. Remove the ketarin.xml file from the ketarin folder.
+1. Ensure you also remove the package job from Ketarin itself as it doesn't automatically remove.

 ### Special Notes

 #### Ketarin